jaeung-E/Woong-s_lider/README.md

 # Woong-s_lider
-Carousel slider made of only Vanilla Js
+Carousel slider made of with Vanilla Js